uclaacm/teach-la-dev-training/advanced_react_track/06_accustomed_to_custom_hooks/README.md

 - Separation of Concerns with Higher Order Components
 - Centralization of State Logic

-Custom Hooks are a really powerful tool that help to clean up, organize, and optimize our code!
+Hooks are useful for repeated, compartmentalizable logic that is used multiple times throughout an application, or when you want to separate your logic into different functions.
+They are a really powerful tool that help to clean up, organize, and optimize our code!